Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 - Next, you will make a smacking sound with your mouth to grab your dog's attention and immediately deliver the treat.
 Repeat, repeat, repeat.
 Smacking sound, treat, smacking sound, treat.
 Smacking sound, treat.
 Do it about seven or eight times until, upon hearing the smacking sound, your dog looks for the treat.

 - At this point, make your dog work a bit for the treats.
 Make the smacking sound and keep the treat at your eye level.
 Just keep it next to your eye.
 The moment your dog makes eye contact, deliver the treat.
 Basically, you are training your dog the ''watch me'' command, and your smacking sound is the cue.
 Repeat, repeat, repeat, until your dog learns that upon making eye contact, she gets a treat.
-She should therefore start looking at you automatically upon hearing the smacking sound in anticipation for the treat.
+She should therefore start looking at you automatically upon hearing the smacking sound in anticipation of the treat.

 - Gradually, start adding distractions to the exercise.
 Do it in a room where there are more noises, or with another dog around but kept away with the aid of a helper at a distance.
 You want to make the behavior more and more reliable by adding distractions.